42BV/rest-convention/06-security.md

 When authentication fails the username may not exist, the password may be incorrect or the account may have been locked.
 If an error message is returned it should always be a generic error message ('Authentication Failed') that does not state the reason for failing.
 This prevents attackers from learning if actually an account exists with that username.

+The same applies for the password reset function, if implemented.
+The password reset function should always return the same message regardless of the existence of the account.

 #### Limit the number of Login attempts per unit of time.

 If the login form is accessible from the Internet, the number of (failed) login attempts must be limited per unit of time to prevent brute forcing.
 The counting must be done in the user account, not in the session (as a new session may be used for each attempt).

+As a general guideline, accept 10 failed login attempts and then lock the account for 10 minutes.
+The average maximum rate will be 1 attempt per minute.

 #### Consider using password complexity requirements and blacklists